Medical error: To patients

 However, "there appears to be a gap between physicians' attitudes and practices regarding error disclosure.
 Willingness to disclose errors was associated with higher training level and a variety of patient-centered attitudes, and it was not lessened by previous exposure to malpractice litigation".
 Hospital administrators may share these concerns.

 Consequently, in the United States, many states have enacted laws excluding expressions of sympathy after accidents as proof of liability.

 Disclosure may actually reduce malpractice payments.

+Reluctance to disclose medical errors to patients may also stem from psychological reasons.
+In his book, Medical Errors and Medical Narcissism, John Banja defines "medical narcissism" as the need of health professionals to preserve their self-esteem leading to the compromise of error disclosure to patients.

 To non-physicians

 In a study of physicians who reported having made a mistake, it was offered that disclosing to non-physician sources of support may reduce stress more than disclosing to physician colleagues.
 This may be due to the finding that of the physicians in the same study, when presented with a hypothetical scenario of a mistake made by another colleague, only 32% of them would have unconditionally offered support.
 It is possible that greater benefit occurs when spouses are physicians.